 What are Commitment Points in Kanban?

-Why We Use Commitment Points?
+Why Do We Use Commitment Points?

-So far, we have agreed that making commitment points explicit will bring clarity and transparency to the decision-making process and potentially, encourage incremental workflow improvement.
+So far, we have agreed that making commitment points explicit will bring increased clarity and transparency to the decision-making process and potentially, encourage incremental workflow improvement.

-Now here is just the right time to explain that in a well-optimized Kanban workflow, you should implement two commitment points – a commitment to start (Ready to start) and a commitment to deliver (Ready for delivery).
-Ready to start is work commitment point, Ready for Delivery is date commitment point.
+Now here is the right time to explain that for a well-optimized Kanban workflow, you should implement two commitment points – first, a work commitment (to start) and second, a delivery commitment.
+On the Kanban board, you can visualize them with a “Ready to Start”/”Selected” and “Ready for Delivery/Ready to Deploy” columns.

 In summary, here are some of the main principles and practices within the Kanban Method that help to leverage commitment: